argeualcantara/api-management/docs/Integration.md

 ## Conclusion

-This documentation provides the necessary information to integrate the API Management System API into your application for managing APIs with authentication.
+This documentation provides the necessary information to integrate the API Manager API into your application for managing APIs with authentication.
 Follow the guidelines and examples provided to effectively manage APIs in your system.